GENERICERROR000/noahkernis.com/content/projects/05_INSULIN_PUMP/index.md

 {{< youtube "spEfkYzBjC4" >}}
 <br>

-__December, 2019.
+__May, 2020.
 Interactive Telecommunications Program, New York University.__
-*Silicone, servo motor, Arduino, OLED, ice packs, LED strip, styrofoam.*
+*Cardboard, Arduino, LED display, diabetes paraphernalia*

 *INSULIN_PUMP* is a large insulin pump where insulin is delivered when a person ‘pumps’ the device like water pump.